c-h-/universal-native-boilerplate/README.md

 This starter project is a boilerplate: a project pre-configured so that you can start building.

-With this boilerplate it's straightforward to create an app that works well on every platform - Android, iOS, macOS, server-side rendering, web, and Windows.
+Use this boilerplate to create an app that works well on every platform - Android, iOS, macOS, server-side rendering, web, and Windows.
 Pick the platforms and features you want.
 As you create the built-in tools grow with you.
 It's organized to prevent headaches from the beginning.
 When you're ready for production, pain-free web and server optimizations are built-in.

 Familiarity with React and React Native is recommended.
 Explore the codebase to see how easy it is to make 99% of code written cross-platform.